richgel999/2024_uap_wave/README.md

 -----------------------------------------------

 - 12/11/2024: West Gate of Barksdale AFB
-ex-USAF (1983-2003), 20 years, Ronald Bilak, DD214 provided, address of event and home address provided
+ex-USAF (1983-2003), 20 years, [Ronald Bilak](https://x.com/BilakRonald), DD214 provided and posted on X, address of event and home address provided

 - LLNL - nearby, local witnesses, videos
 “12/10/2024 - Livermore, California about 3 to 4 miles from LLNL -